ophwug/docs/README.md

 > If you're starting out in this community, you should get a comma three or similar device as the communities around openpilot have moved on to the comma three family of devices for ongoing support and current development.

 > [!NOTE]
 > Unfortunately, this section needs to be written.
 If you have any cases that you would like to add, please do so in a pull request or issue.
+For now, you'll have to search the #hw-two-eon channel on [comma's Discord](https://discord.comma.ai)

 ## Common to all comma three family devices